-Tax Managed Strategy 21
+Tax managed strategy 21

-A mutual fund corporation is a single taxable entity consisting of several classes of shares, with each class representing a different mutual fund.
+A mutual fund corporation is a single, taxable entity consisting of several classes of shares, with each class representing a different mutual fund.
 This allows mutual fund corporations to offer tax benefits to investors who hold non-registered funds.

 As an investor, you can buy into the overall corporate structure by purchasing shares of one or more classes (funds).
 Since a corporation computes its net income and net capital gains as a single entity, it can offset the income and capital gains of one fund with the expenses and capital losses of another, providing more flexibility in reducing potential taxable distributions.

-Investors may find these tax advantages attractive in various situations.
+Investors may find these tax advantages attractive in various situations

 Actively managing your taxable income in retirement can have a significant impact on both the tax you pay and whether you qualify for certain government income-tested benefits.
-If you are collecting Old Age Security (OAS), for example, this benefit can be clawed back if you have too much taxable income.
-Using a corporate class fund that usually distributes capital gains or return of capital in a non-registered portfolio can help reduce the amount of income reported on your tax return, therefore, potentially reducing any OAS clawback.
+If you’re collecting Old Age Security (OAS), for example, this benefit can be clawed back if you have too much taxable income.
+Using a corporate class fund that usually distributes capital gains or return of capital in a non-registered portfolio can help reduce the amount of income reported on your tax return, therefore, potentially reducing OAS clawback.

 Trusts for minors